UT-Austin-RPL/PRELUDE/README.md

 ```
 python3 scripts/utils/convert_dataset.py --folder=PATH_TO_DATA_FOLDER --demo_path=PATH_TO_TARGET_FILE
 ```
 Then, please run the following commands to split the dataset for training and evaluation.
-The script would overwrite the split dataset would on the original dataset file.
+The script would overwrite the split dataset on the original dataset file.
 ```
 python3 scripts/utils/split_train_val.py --dataset=PATH_TO_TARGET_FILE
 ```